abmprottoy/aspnet-auth/README.md

 ## License

-This project is for demonstration purposes.
-Feel free to use it as a starting point for your own projects.
+This project is MIT licensed.